NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Launching Virtual Machines--DOCID33.md

 the newly created instance.
 The public key will be stored on the instance and the private key is used on your desktop/laptop.

-1. Keys can be created on the Nectar dashboard, and the private key downloaded to your computer.
+1. Keys can be created on the Nectar dashboard, and the private key downloaded to your computer, or
-1. Keys can be created by your computer, and the public key uploaded to Nectar, or
+1. Keys can be created by your computer, and the public key uploaded to Nectar.

-## 1. Alternatively: Create Keys on the Nectar Cloud Dashboard
+## 1. Create Keys on the Nectar Cloud Dashboard

 ![`create_keypair`](images/create_keypair.png)